mauriciopoppe/blog/site/content/notes/tmux-to-zellij.md

 {{< figure src="/images/zellij-switch-session.gif" caption="Demo of switching sessions with Zellij">}}

-I want a system that helps me find my preferred session to launch or to switch too, the sessions to display are my preferred list of sessions and the currently opened sessions, After I make the selection in the fuzzy finder, I want to switch to that session.
+I want a system that helps me find my preferred session to launch or to switch to, the sessions to display are my preferred list of sessions and the currently opened sessions.
+After I make the selection in the fuzzy finder, I want to switch to that session.

 With tmux, [I have this setup](https://github.com/mauriciopoppe/dotfiles/blob/b183e64e8a0927254c8ebaab76688d4a6eeca0c8/zsh/bin/tmux-switch-client.py)